LeoVen/C-Macro-Collections/README.md

 ### Custom Allocation

 All collections have a `cmc_alloc_node` which provides pointers to the four dynamic memory allocation functions in C: `malloc`, `calloc`, `realloc` and `free`.
 These pointers can be customized for each individual collection created or a default can be used, as specified in `cmc_alloc_node_default`.

+### Callbacks

+Every function that operates on a collection can be separated in 5 different types.
+Create, Read, Update, Delete and (an extra one besides CRUD) Resize.
+You can define one callback function for each operation.
+Check out the documentation to see when each callback function is called.

 ### Functions Table